Senior Curriculum

 Throughout, our students will receive a well-rounded introduction to the world of PE, sport and sport science through the combination of physical performance and academic challenges.

-Component 4: Personal Exercise Programme (PEP) Non-examined assessment: internally marked and externally moderated .10% of the qualification (Year 10)
+Component 4: Personal Exercise Programme (PEP) Non-examined assessment: internally marked and externally moderated.
+10% of the qualification.

 WIDER LEARNING OPPORTUNITIES